grimme-lab/xtb_docs/source/sp.rst

   > xtb coord --vipea

-.. note:: To optimize the geometry prior to the vertical IP and/or EA calculation add an optimization flag prior to the vipea
+.. note:: It is recommended to optimize the molecule geometry prior to the vipea calculation.
-          one.

           .. code:: sh